• Skip to main content

 • kanojo – 彼女 (かのじょ) : a pronoun meaning ‘she’ in Japanese.

 • wo – を : a case particle used to make the object word in a sentence.
-In the example, this is used after the noun phrase, “boku no nenrei”, to make the object in the sentence.
+In the example, this is used after “kanojo no nenrei” to make the object in the sentence.

 • shira – 知ら (しら) : one conjugation of the verb, “shiru”, which means ‘to know’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 • nai – ない : an auxiliary verb used after a verb, adjective, or auxiliary verb to deny its meaning.
+Word orders in Japanese and English are different, but the role of this auxiliary verb is similar to that of “not”.
 In the example, this is used after “shira” to deny its meaning, ‘to know’.

-This is a typical usage of “nenrei”.
-In this example, it works as a part of the noun phrase, “boku no nenrei”, which means ‘my age’ in Japanese.
+This is a typical usage of “toshi”.
+In this example, it works together with the possessive case, “kanojo no”, to say “her age” in Japanese.

 Below are the new words used in the example sentence.

-This is another typical usage of “nenrei”.
-When we want to say “age” in Japanese, anyway, this noun is a very good option.
+This is a typical usage of “nenrei”.
+When we want to say “age” in a formal way in Japanese, this noun is a very good option.

 Summary

-In this blog post, I’v explained the definition and meaning of “nenrei” in detail based on its kanji expression.
-And also, I’ve explained how to use it through the example sentences.
+In this blog post, I’ve explained the definitions and meanings of “toshi” and “nenrei” in detail.
+And also, I’ve explained how to use them through the example sentences.
 Let me summarize them as follows.

 Hope my explanations are understandable and helpful for Japanese learners.